Smuggled Princess Latifa’s Video Prompts Outrage at Royal Abduction

 Complicating matters further, Al Maktoum is a personal friend of the queen.
 They share a passionate interest in horses.
 He has regularly joined her in the Royal Box at the prestigious British racing festival, Royal Ascot.

-Although the queen has distanced herself from the sheikh after a damning British court judgment last year.
+The queen has, however, distanced herself from the sheikh after a damning British court judgment last year.
 The custody and divorce proceeding was brought by his ex-wife, Princess Haya, 45, a half-sister of King Abdullah of Jordan, who fled Dubai with two of their children saying she was in fear of her life.
 She now lives in a $100 million mansion in west London with her two youngest children.

 The court found that that Al Maktoum, who issued several verses of florid poetry denouncing Haya as treacherous after she reportedly had an affair with her bodyguard, had organized the abductions of not just Latifa but also another daughter, Princess Shamsa, who is believed to be being detained in similar circumstances to her sister.
 She is understood to have been abducted from the British city of Cambridge in 2000, and there have been persistent allegations that the Foreign Office blocked the investigation of Shamsa’s abduction to preserve political relations with the mercurial sheikh, who is believed to have at least 30 children.